Science and technology in Europe: Scientific fields

+Physics

+Europe was the birthplace of much of modern physics, including the foundational work of Isaac Newton, Albert Einstein, Max Planck, and Marie Curie.
+After the Second World War, European physics faced a significant decline relative to the United States, prompting a group of scientists, including French physicist Louis de Broglie, to propose a shared European laboratory for nuclear and particle physics research.

+This led to the founding of CERN (European Organization for Nuclear Research) in 1954 near Geneva, with the aim of re-establishing European scientific leadership and fostering international collaboration.
+CERN went on to become the world's leading particle physics laboratory, contributing to discoveries such as the W and Z bosons, the determination of the number of light neutrino families, and the 2012 discovery of the Higgs boson using the Large Hadron Collider, the world's largest and highest-energy particle accelerator.
+CERN was also the birthplace of the World Wide Web, developed there in 1989.

 Chemistry

 Chemistry is a branch of science that deals with the study of matter, its properties, composition, and the changes it undergoes.
 It explores the interactions and transformations of atoms and molecules, providing insights into the fundamental principles that govern the physical and chemical world around us.

 Chemistry is divided into various sub-disciplines, including organic chemistry, inorganic chemistry, physical chemistry, analytical chemistry, and biochemistry.
 Organic chemistry focuses on the study of carbon compounds, while inorganic chemistry examines the properties and behavior of inorganic substances.
 Physical chemistry delves into the principles and theories that explain the behavior of matter and the energy changes associated with chemical reactions.
 Analytical chemistry involves the identification and quantification of substances and their properties.
 Biochemistry explores the chemical processes that occur within living organisms.

 Chemistry plays a vital role in numerous aspects of our daily lives.
 It is essential for understanding the composition and behavior of materials, developing new medicines, designing and optimizing industrial processes, addressing environmental issues, and much more.
 The discoveries and advancements in chemistry have revolutionized various fields, including medicine, agriculture, energy, materials science, and technology, making it a central science that impacts our world in profound ways.